AntonioND/ucity/readme.md

 Introduction
 ------------

-This is an early version of BitCity.
-As such, a lot of the functionality is missing.
+This is a beta version of BitCity.
+As such, some of the functionality is missing.
 This is not playable yet, but it's almost there.

 It is developed using BGB (http://bgb.bircd.org/), and it's tested on hardware